Next.js

 }

-Note: Because our server-side posthog-node initializations are short-lived, we set flushAt to 1 and flushInterval to 0. flushAt sets how many how many capture calls we should flush the queue (in one batch). flushInterval sets how many milliseconds we should wait before flushing the queue.
+Note: Because our server-side posthog-node initializations are short-lived, we set flushAt to 1 and flushInterval to 0. flushAt sets how many capture calls we should flush the queue (in one batch). flushInterval sets how many milliseconds we should wait before flushing the queue.
 Setting them to the lowest number ensures events are sent immediately and not batched.
 We also need to call await posthog.shutdown() once done.

 JavaScript